Key Takeaways:

 What is a DMCA Copyright Infringement Notice?

-This notice serves as a formal complaint against the infringing party and informs the search engine, website owner, or internet service provider that they are hosting or linking to material that violates a copyright.
+This notification notifies the search engine, website owner, or internet service provider that they are hosting or referring to content that is infringing on someone else’s copyright and acts as a formal complaint against the offending party.

 DMCA Notice: Essential Contents to Protect Your Copyright